Day 0 - Planes, Trains, and Public Panic Attacks: My Journey to Tokushima

 The Coziest Little Ending

 Eventually, I found the house... by knocking on a private residence.
-A man with a lazy eye opened the door, gently corrected me, and still called me “Rachel-san.”
+A man with a lazy eye opened the door, gently guided me to the correct door, and called me “Rachel-san” which means “Mrs. Rachel”.
 I loved him instantly.
+I felt accepted into Japanese culture in a small way.

-Inside, the real host was just as sweet.
-I got a private room with its own little bathroom (complete with a tiny but adorable toilet), and the shared showers downstairs looked very cool.
+I had a private room with its own little toilet room, and the shared showers downstairs looked very cool.
 I’ll test those waters tomorrow.
-For now, I put on the soft cotton robe they left in the room and felt like a very tired but very fancy spa guest.
+For now, I put on the soft cotton robe they left in the room and felt like a very tired but very Japanese with the waste sash and big traditional sleeves.

 Dinner was... an experience.
-It was traditional Japanese: sashimi, a soy sauce-braised fish, a mushroom soup, and one very chewy octopus.
+It was Japanese: sashimi, a soy sauce-braised fish, a mushroom soup, and one some chewy octopus.
 I hate mushrooms, but I powered through.
-The dining room vibe was surreal—one older man and one older woman sat down, all of us facing the same direction while the host played a TV show.
+The dining room vibe was surreal—the guests included one older man and one older woman, all of us facing the same direction while the host played a TV show.
 No talking.
-Just the quiet chewing of strangers.
+Just the quiet chewing of strangers at separate tables facing backs of each others heads.
 I felt like I was in a very polite cult.

 Beanbag Pillow and Earthquake Anxiety

 Back in my room, I discovered my pillow was less “fluffy cloud” and more “tiny beanbag.”
 Surprisingly cozy, though.
 The room was snug, peaceful... and earthquake-ready.
+That fact made me a little uneasy.
 I started scanning the design and safety measures and spiraled just a little again.
 Then I reminded myself: I made it.

 Lights out by 8 PM.
+I was a little worried sleeping on a thin matress pad on the floor would be a challange.
 Out cold in seconds.

 Final Thoughts